 Know before you go

-Visitors should note that there are four parts to the reserve; Monument Hill, Round's Meadow, North Meadow and Old Cider House.
-The plant and insect life of Common Hill is best appreciated during the spring and summer months.
-Please ensure that gates are kept closed at all times.
-The reserve is partly on a steep slope and there are no surfaced paths.
+Common Hill is in four parts - Monument Hill, Round's Meadow, North Meadow and Old Cider House.
+The plant and insect life of Common Hill is best appreciated during the spring and summer.
+Please always close the gates.

 When to visit

 Best time to visitEarly spring to late summer

 There are four parts to this reserve; Monument Hill, Round's Meadow, North Meadow and Old Cider House.
 Common Hill was common land until the early Nineteenth century, by which time most of it had been enclosed into small holdings.
 Monument Hill was one such holding and what was once grazing land is now a herb rich meadow.
 North Meadow and Old Cider House are another small holding, and was part arable and part orchard.
 Although the orchard remains, the arable land has reverted to grassland.
 Common Hill is part of the Woolhope Dome Living Landscape.

 In August 2020 we purchased Round's Meadow, an additional field of 3.1 acres at Common Hill, adjacent to the Monument Hill.
 We are managing the new land with seasonal grazing and spreading seed collected from areas of the existing reserve to improve the diversity of wildflowers and grasses.